xtrime-ru/antizapret-vpn-docker/README.md

 1. If domain in whitelist - adguard will resolve its address and return to dnsmap.py
 1. If domain not in whitelist adguard return SERVFAIL
 1. dnsmap.py send response to adguard:
-   1. If it is valid IP, then replaces it with "internal" IP from `14.16.0.0/15` subnet, add masquerade to iptables and return internal ip to adguard
+   1. If it is valid IP, then replaces it with an "internal" IP from the exit container's subnet (`14.16.0.0/15` for `az-local`), adds masquerade to iptables and returns the internal IP to AdGuard.
    1. If is is SERVFAIL it sends this response to client.
 1. If CoreDNS receives SERVFAIL it retries request and send it directly to Adguard.
 In this case rules with `$client=az-local` do not applied and request processed normally.